\'Etale duality for constructible sheaves on arithmetic schemes: The case where is invertible on the scheme

-obtained by filtering with respect to the dimension of support.
-More precisely, it is the niveau spectral sequence on $Z$ (cf.\ \cite{Bloch-Ogus} (3.7) and \cite{js} 2.7), for the homology theory which is defined on all subschemes $V$ on $X$ by
+which induces a filteration on $H^{-s-t}_Z(X,\L(-b))$ with respect to the dimension of support.
+It is regarded as the niveau spectral sequence on $Z$ (cf.\ \cite{Bloch-Ogus} (3.7) and \cite{js} 2.7), for the homology theory which is defined on all subschemes $V$ on $X$ by

 if $V$ is a closed subscheme of an open subscheme $U\subset X$.
-By definition,
+By definition, where the limit is taken over all open subsets $U \subset X$ containing $x$.
+Hence we have